Skip to contents |

 Highlights Since the Previous Advisory Committee Meeting

-The Linked Data Platform Working Group has begun its operation in June 2012.
+The Linked Data Platform Working Group began its operation in June 2012.
 The goal of this group is to define an “entry level” set of RESful APIs to develop simpler Linked Data Applications that may include large scale Enterprise Integration or Web Applications based on Linked Data.
-The Working Group has published a First Public Working Draft for the Linked Data Platform 1.0 document.
+The Working Group has published a Last Call Working Draft for the Linked Data Platform 1.0 document.

 The Semantic Web Health Care and Life Sciences Interest Group (HCLSIG) continues to be a primary forum for experts in this area, considering Semantic Web technologies for the management of biomedical data.